-This nine or ten day expedition is one of the great river cruises of the world.
-It takes you the full navigable length of the Franklin River, deep in the heart of the Tasmanian Wilderness UNESCO World Heritage Area.
-Our journey includes an optional day walk to the imposing Frenchmans Cap (1,446 m), the monarch of the south west, as well as rafting through the ‘Great Ravine’ one of Tasmania’s most spectacular gorges.
+This nine or ten day wilderness whitewater rafting adventure takes you the full navigable length (~ 110km) of the Franklin River, deep in the heart of Tasmania’s Wilderness World Heritage Area.
+If the river levels and weather are favourable our journey includes an optional day walk to the imposing Frenchmans Cap (1446 m), the monarch of the South West.
+We will also be rafting through the Great Ravine, one of Tasmania’s most spectacular gorges.

 Meeting Point and Time

 Our trips start and finish in Hobart.
 On the morning of Day 1 we will pick you up ~7:30 am at your accommodation around Central Hobart.
 Alternatively we can also meet at Derwent Bridge Hotel on Day 1 at ~10:30 am or anywhere on route to the river.
 We can organise pickups and drop offs around Tasmania – extra charges may apply.

 Time of Return

 Our tour concludes with a yacht cruise down the Gordon River and across Macquarie Harbour to Strahan.
 From here our coach will take us back to Hobart, generally arriving back in town around 6 – 7 pm.
 We often meet at a restaurant for an optional group dinner that night.
 It may be possible to fly directly from the Gordon River or Strahan to Hobart.
 This is subject to weather and extra charges apply.
 Call us anytime to discuss options.

 Please note that very occasionally delays can be caused by extreme weather conditions.
 We recommend catching the last flight out of Hobart on the day after the trip.
 If you wish to fly out on the evening of the last day of the trip, book a flight departing after 8:30 pm at the earliest and let us know before you do.
 This timing is at your own risk.
 We will not race to get you back in time to catch your flight.